wzacs1/BioinfWorkshop/Workthroughs/Part1-2_IntroToLinux.md

 $ ls
 $ ls -p
 ```
-To create an alias there is an alias command.
-Just use `alias`, the command to assign an alias to, and what alias should be used instead (in quotes).
+To create an alias there is an `alias` command.
+Just use `alias` followed by the command to assign the alias to, `=`, and then specify what should be used instead (in double quotes).

 - `alias`: Assigns an alias to a command.
 Format: `alias <command>="<new_command>"`
 ```bash
 $ alias ls="ls -p"